proteo/nextnode/README.txt

 1. Download the latest version of the Waypoints library from the following link: https://github.com/imakewebthings/waypoints/zipball/latest
 2. Unpack the contents of the zip file.
-Rename the resulting folder and move it to your Drupal installation so it becomes available at the following path: sites/all/libraries/waypoints
+Look for the folder called "lib", rename it and move it to your Drupal installation so it becomes available at the following path: sites/all/libraries/waypoints
-   In any case, the main Waypoints library file (jquery.waypoints.js) should be available at this location: sites/all/libraries/waypoints/jquery.waypoints.js
+   So the final structure of the libraries directory should end up like this:
+   - libraries/
+     - waypoints/
+       - shortcuts/
+       - jquery.waypoints.js
+       - jquery.waypoints.min.js
+       - noframework.waypoints.js
+       - noframework.waypoints.min.js
+       - waypoints.debug.js
+       - zepto.waypoints.js
+       - zepto.waypoints.min.js
 3. Install this module and the Libraries 2.x module as you would normally install any contributed Drupal module.
 For further information, see: https://drupal.org/documentation/install/modules-themes/modules-7